MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/essential-services.md

 ### Office.Android.DocsUI.PaywallControl.PriceNoticeUIShown

-This event is triggered when there is any change in SKU pricing and price update notice is displayed.
+This event is triggered when there's any change in SKU pricing and price update notice is displayed.
 The information is used to record price notifications shown to users and help ensure compliance with Google Play Store requirements.

 The following fields are collected: